AddressFinder/addressfinder-shopify/README.md

 2. Scroll down to the Google Analytics section.
 To complete this section you must have a Google Analytics account.
 If you do not have one, please read the following article: https://help.shopify.com/manual/reports-and-analytics/google-analytics.
 You will need to enter your Google Analytics Tracking Code(this will be in the format: "UA-XXXXXXXX-XX")
 3. Click Save
 4. Reopen the Online Store Preferences and go to the Google Analytics section.
 Your Tracking Code should appear here.
-5. Copy the following script into the "Additional Google Analytics Javascript" textbox that is displayed:
+5. Copy the following script into the "Additional Google Analytics Javascript" textbox that is displayed.
+However if there is already text present in this textbox, then append the following text:
 ```
 (function(d,w){
   w.AddressFinderPlugin = {